HackUponTheGale/HackUponTheGale.github.io/_posts/2023-10-31-QuickAssist1.md

 In a future blog post, I'll do some further digging into accessing other, encrypted databases, and how to better discern directionality of connections.

 UPDATE: After confirming that databases can be decrypted via a script to retrieve keys through the DPAPI, I found nothing of substantial, incremental value in these databases.
+The SRUM DB continues to be the most reliable way to ascertain directionality.